This post may contain affiliate links.

 Image Credit: Deposit Photos

-Chrysanthemums are perennials in zones 5 to 9 but often grown as annuals in other zones.
-They require full sun and well-drained soil, blooming in late summer to fall.
+Chrysanthemums are daisy-like flowers that are grown as perennials in zones 5 to 9, but are often grown as annuals in other zones.
+They require full sun and well-drained soil, blooming in late summer to fall – some up until the first frost.
+They are great for use in late-season floral arrangements.

 Flowering-Quince